gupta1anubhav/HackDTU2017/README.md

 # HackDTU2017
-  Complete travel app for India travel having all the necessary features.
+  Travel app which provides solution for every possible problem a traveller might face.